Defend against DoS attacks

 First, you create the HostEndtpoints corresponding to the network interfaces where you want to enforce DoS mitigation rules.
 In the following example, the HostEndpoint secures the interface named eth0 with IP 10.0.0.1 on node jasper.

-Step 2: Add CIDRs to blacklist in a global network set
+Step 2: Add CIDRs to deny-list in a global network set

 Step 3: Create deny incoming traffic global network policy